microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/boards.md

     ![](images/threeitr.png)

-1. Select the **Areas** tab.
-By default, there is an area matching the name of the team.
+1. Select the **Areas** tab, notice that by default, there is an area matching the name of the team.

     ![](images/defarea.png)